 WHY I LOVE FAT It is liquid gold

 A facelift or eyelid lift can tighten the skin, but it does not correct volume loss.
-You see this in people who have tight skin but still look old.
-Why?
-The surgery only addressed the skin.
-If you look at a child they have a full face.
-Not plump or fat, but full.
-This fullness of youth is part of what needs to be fixed when doing surgery.
-Thus volume must be part of a successful rejuvenating surgery for the face and eye.
+The fullness of youth must be fixed when doing surgery, thus volume must be part of a successful rejuvenating surgery for the face and eye.

 The other benefit of fat? *hint stem cells*